PratikGarai/Airline-Reservation-System/README.md

 # Airline-Reservation-System
-A simple airline resevation system
+A simple airline resevation system using Django Framework